JakovFreund/tabletop-assistant/tasks.md

 - mounts will work like creatures attached to the creature riding them (boosting their speed?), they have a turn in combat but cannot move if somebody is riding them.
 - Mount.java (class for mounts from 5e-Equipment.json with all stats (speed, capacity...))
 - search all files for HashMaps and ArrayLists and consider converting to Maps and Lists (research best practices for Java in general and Jackson specifically)
-- shorten StatusEffects by finding common denominators (ex. can't take Actions)
+- shorten Conditions by finding common denominators (ex. can't take Actions)
 - combat scene boolean: inside OR outside (apply wet if outside and raining)
 - combat scene lighting that automatically applies disadvantage if no-one is holding a torch (takes into consideration darkvision, weather and time of day if outside)
 - announce in global log if time-of-day, lighting or weather changes